I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_capability.md

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537470">PCI_EXPRESS_LINK_STATUS_REGISTER</a> structure that describes the PCIe link status register of the PCIe capability structure.

-`RootCapabilities`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537473">PCI_EXPRESS_ROOT_CAPABILITIES_REGISTER</a> structure that describes the PCIe root capabilities register of the PCIe capability structure.

-`RootControl`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537474">PCI_EXPRESS_ROOT_CONTROL_REGISTER</a> structure that describes the PCIe root control register of the PCIe capability structure.

-`RootStatus`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537477">PCI_EXPRESS_ROOT_STATUS_REGISTER</a> structure that describes the PCIe root status register of the PCIe capability structure.

 `SlotCapabilities`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537560">PCI_EXPRESS_SLOT_CAPABILITIES_REGISTER</a> structure that describes the PCIe slot capabilities register of the PCIe capability structure.